 Snow Dough Experiment 1: Uses baking soda and hair conditioner.
 This recipe is a little more crumbly (less like real snow) but is less sticky than the soap recipe and has a smoother look.

-Snow Dough Experiment 2: Uses baking soda, salt, and liquid dish soap.
+Snow Dough Experiment 2: (Featured on PDX Parent Magazine!)
+Uses baking soda, salt, and liquid dish soap.
 This recipe has the texture of real snow (makes that satisfying crunch in your hands), is slightly sticky and 'impressionable' (bumpy look), but the soap can make a lot of bubbles when reacting with vinegar!

 NOTE: this recipe is a little more crumbly (less like real snow) but less sticky than the salt recipe and has a smoother look.

-NOTE: this recipe has the texture of real snow (makes that satisfying crunch in your hands) but is slightly sticky and 'impressionable' (bumpy looking), but the soap can make a lot of bubbles when reacting with vinegar!
+NOTE: this recipe has the texture of real snow (makes that satisfying crunch in your hands) but is slightly sticky and 'impressionable' (bumpy looking).
+Also, the soap can make a lot of bubbles when reacting with vinegar!

 What's going on?

 What makes the snowpeople melt when you add the vinegar?
 Well, they're not actually melting.